 Deciding to study abroad is an exciting moment in your life.
 If you take some time to plan carefully, you can turn that excitement into a meaningful experience to remember for the rest of your life.
 And make no mistake, there is a lot to consider.

 We’ve also written extensively about why studying abroad is so beneficial, and key questions to ask yourself to know if you should study abroad at all.
 In case you don’t have time, here are the key takeaways:

-Language experts agree that immersion in a language is the best way to perfect it and turn it into a usable skill.
+Language experts agree that immersion in a foreign language is the best way to perfect it and turn it into a usable skill.

 The type of program can vary greatly, depending on your situation.
 There are short-term commercial schools for working adults and university-type programs that focus on academic credits.
 Say, “Sí, sí, sí” to a new language.

 Not only is it interesting to directly experience a culture, but it can help us grow as individuals.
 As we settle into our careers, we often no longer have the chance to immerse ourselves in a new culture.
 Plus, you’ll have great stories to tell!

 Impress future employers or (post)graduate admissions boards with stories of learning and adapting to a different culture.
 Studying abroad can open doors to you as it allows you to stand out from the crowd.
 There are many new job opportunities overseas for study abroad students.

 Few experiences are better at helping us reflect on our own culture(s) and priorities.
 Many people who study abroad return home changed from learning to see things through new filters.
 We grow by putting ourselves in situations that we are unsure we can handle and then succeeding.
-Students returning from study abroad programs often note their increased self-confidence.
+Returning study abroad students often note their increased self-confidence.
 Come back with you 2.0; you’ll be happy you did.